 This is a good time to remember all that you know about good listening skills.
 Take time to let your student vent.
-Listen carefully to any information that he may offer, and listen between the lines.
+Listen carefully to any information that they may offer, and listen between the lines.
 At this point in the semester, one of the best things that you may be able to do for your student is to keep the channels of communication open.
-If he is having difficulty, the last thing that he probably wants to hear at this point is a lecture.
-Yes, you may want to wring his neck, but that is not what they need right now.
+If your student is having difficulty, the last thing that they want to hear at this point is a lecture.
+Yes, you may want to wring your student’s neck, but that is not what they need right now.

 - Remember that first semester grades for many students are often lower than they were used to receiving in high school.
 This is a different level of work.
 Don’t hold your student to unrealistic standards.
 Help your student understand realistic standards as well.

 - Ask what you can do to help.